 First part of a two-semester sequence required of AFE students.
 This course covers the major biological, chemical and physical components of agricultural systems.
-Each is discussed from the viewpoints of both the underlying natural processes and principles, and their significance for major agricultural, food safety, and environmental policy issues in the U.S. today.
+Each is discussed from the viewpoints of both the underlying natural processes and principles, and their significance for major agricultural, food safety, and environmental policy issues in the US today.
 In the first semester, the topics covered are soils, water, nutrients, and genetic resources.
-Prerequisite: NUTR 0215: Fundamentals of U.S. Agriculture, and graduate standing or instructor consent.

-131043 Junior Clin ical Rotations
+131043 Junior Clini cal Rotations

-Subject: Catalo g Nbr:
+Subject: Catalog Nbr:

 NUTR 0235

-20 16 SPRG Primary Kelly Kane Kelly.Kane@tufts.edu
+20 15 SPRG Primary Kelly Kane Kelly.Kane@tufts.edu

 Required of junior standing students enrolled in the Combined Dietetic Internship/Masters Degree program.

-Grading is Sa atisfactory/ Unsatisfact ory.
+Grading is Satisfactory/Unsatisfactory.